Tag: Epiphany

 There is, of course, the danger of developing in such a way of living needing grace that the way of living leads you to slavery.
 However, willfully (or ignorantly) skipping out on grace may be far worse.

 Being grace-filled is counter-cultural.
 It has been for quite some time.
-Being grace-filled is not being a doormat, it is people what they don’t deserve…God’s love.
+Being grace-filled is not being a doormat, it is giving people what they don’t deserve…God’s love.

-Read the for this devotional on BibleGateway.com
+Read the scriptures for this devotional on BibleGateway.com

 • How does living out grace work with those with whom you disagree?

 • If you were to choose grace or rules, which would it be?
-Which does your display?
+Which does your life display?

 ※Prayer※